-- The urostomy bag will usually last 3 to 5 days.
-Do not change it earlier unless needed.
-If you remove the adhesive flange more frequently, it may irritate and damage the skin around your stoma, causing soreness. - If the bag leaks, change it as soon as you can.
-The longer your skin is exposed to urine, the more your skin might suffer. - The flange will not stick so well to moist or damaged skin.
-This may cause odours and leaking bags. - Empty the pouch before it gets too full as the weight of the urine may 'pull' on the flange.
+- If the stoma bag leaks, change it as soon as you can.
+The longer your skin is exposed to urine, the more your skin might suffer. - The stoma bag will not stick so well to moist or damaged skin.
+This may cause odours and leaking bags. - Empty the stoma bag before it gets too full as the weight of the urine may 'pull' on the flange.
 This can cause the flange to come away from your skin. - It is normal to find mucus in your urine.
-The part of your bowel used to form the urostomy makes the mucus. - Make sure you are using a flange of the correct size.
+The part of your bowel used to form the urostomy makes the mucus. - Make sure you are using a stoma bag of the correct size.
 Your stoma may get smaller as time goes by. - Keep enough supplies so you don't run out.
-You may wish to keep a spare bag in the car or at work in case the urostomy needs to be changed.
-Keep a plastic bag handy for getting rid of your old bag. - When you go on holiday, remember to take enough supplies with you.
+You may wish to keep a spare stoma bag in the car or at work in case the stoma bag needs to be changed.
+Keep a plastic bag handy for getting rid of used supplies. - When you go on holiday, remember to take enough supplies with you.
+Keep your supplies in your hand luggage in case your suitcase gets lost.
+Travel certificates are available from your stoma nurse to help you bring your supplies through security at the airport.